geoblacklight/geoblacklight.github.io/guides/getting_started_developers.md

 ```
 $ bundle exec rake geoblacklight:server
 ```

+If you run into issues running this rake task, try removing your `Gemfile.lock` file and removing the test app with `rm -R .internal_test_app`.
+Then run `bundle install` before running the above command again.

 This command executes everything needed to run a local version of GeoBlacklight.
 In order to see the version you have running, open a web browser and go to [http://localhost:3000/](http://localhost:3000/).
 You should be able to navigate around the site.
 Remember that your Rails server is running locally, so to stop it, run ^C (ctrl + c).

 Refer to the Customization pages of the wiki for instructions on making look and feel changes.
 Refer to the Metadata section of the wiki for instructions on testing new records.